Is Childhood Myopia (Nearsightedness) Dangerous?

 Over a period of 6-12 months, patients are carefully monitored and reviewed to assess the efficacy of the chosen treatment modality.

-For more information, or to learn how to get your child started with myopia management, get in touch with Browz Eyeware, and our staff will be happy to answer any questions you may have.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+For more information, or to learn how to get your child started with myopia management, get in touch with Browz Eyeware, and our staff will be happy to answer any questions you may have.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.